fyshg/Quadtree/README.md

+## Quadtree

 Custom Quadtree implementation using object-oriented, modern C++.
 A full report in german may be found in report.pdf